 With each school year comes the excitement and anticipation of a new beginning, a new journey, a new chapter.
 The Blessing of the Backpacks takes place during a regular worship service.
 It reinforces the connection between the adults and children in the congregation.

 The collection of school supplies takes place in the weeks before the Blessing of the Backpacks Service.
 Our congregation has been very generous with their gifts.
 The supplies are donated to our local elementary school, Central Elementary, and are blessed at the Blessing of the Backpacks worship service.

 Blessing of the Shoe Boxes

-The UMW at Mount Zion sponsors this mission event and encourages the congregation to participate.
-The Blessing of the OCC Shoeboxes takes place during a regular worship service in November.
+The United Methodist Women at Mount Zion sponsor this mission event and encourage the congregation to participate.
+The Blessing of the OCC shoe-boxes takes place during a worship service in November.

 The Advent Candles